-In order to maintain consistency with the current year presentation, certain items may have been reclassified for comparative purposes.
-No material changes have been made for comparative purposes, except those described in detail in the relevant notes, if any.
+In order to maintain consistency with the current year presentation in the Financial statements and the Notes thereto, certain items have been reclassified for comparative purposes.
+Material changes in disclosures, if any, are described in detail in the relevant notes.